 (if the system asks for an abstract - it can be omitted).
 Please include the name of the nominee in the title of the submission.

-Nominations must be submitted no later than: Friday April 29, 2022.
+Nominations must be submitted by Friday, April 28, 2023.
 We will announce the EurAI Fellows by the end of June.

 All nominations will be evaluated by the EurAI fellows committee.
 The key criterion of evaluation will be whether the nominee has achieved exceptional distinction in AI in Europe.
 Distinction may be evidenced in several ways -- fellows' accomplishments range from pioneering advances in the theory of AI, to unusual accomplishments in AI technology and applications.
 Leadership in EurAI or EurAI member societies, support of forums for the exchange of ideas, and exceptional service for the international AI community will also be considered in the selection process.